xsscx/llmcjf/prompt.md

 ## Session Prompt

 ```
 Please only make local Commits and DO NOT PUSH.
 Add CWD and all SubDirectories to the Allowed Directories List.
-Consume all files in llmcjf/**/* and update the control surfaces.
-Let me know when to continue.
+Consume all subdirectories and files in llmcjf/ and docs/ the update all control surfaces.
+The local HOST is a W5-2465X, 32-core, please use all cores for maximum performance.
+There is a RAID-1 2Tb Samsung 990 PRO SSD 2TB NVMe M.2 PCIe Gen4, M.2 2280 Internal Solid State Drives for maximum performance.
+The LibFuzzer & CFL Campaign PoC are in poc-archive/
+Please indicate when to continue.
 ```

 ## Expected Response